Honda Civic (eighth generation): Trims and models

 The base DX model is equipped with LATCH, immobilizer theft-deterrent system, power windows, daytime running lights (DRL), 15-inch steel wheels with covers, driver's seat height adjustment, and other features.
 American DX models do not have a standard audio system, while the Canadian equivalent has a 160 watt 4-speaker AM/FM/MP3 stereo system with CD player.
 Air conditioning was optional, which is known as DX-A in Canada.
-The center armrest was also optional.
-Same with the cruise control.
+The center armrest was also optional, as with the cruise control.

 The VP (Value Package) model sold in the United States adds air conditioning and the 160-watt 4-speaker AM/FM/MP3 stereo system with CD player.

 The DX-G model sold in Canada adds air conditioning, auxiliary input jack for portable audio players, power door locks, remote keyless entry and storage console armrest.
 In 2008, it added cruise control,15 in lightweight alloy wheels (same as the ones on the Civic Hybrid), and a lip spoiler.

 The LX model adds a 160 watt 4-speaker AM/FM/MP3 stereo system with CD player (for the US only, all Canadian DX and LX models already include that system), 16-inch steel wheels with covers (5-spoke alloy wheels in Canadian LX models), cruise control, MP3/audio jack, passenger-side walk-in with memory (coupe only), floor mats, and an anti-theft security system with remote entry (US models only).
 In 2008, the Canadian LX models added features including a lip spoiler, 60/40 rear folding seat, and remote trunk release.